Preparing your Resource Consent Application

 Once you have worked out that you need a resource consent, you will need to gather together the relevant information.

 Get an application form

-You can get an application form on our resource consents forms page or from Council Offices in Holloway Street, Carterton.
+Download an application form or collect one from Council Offices [28 Holloway Street, Carterton].

 All applications also require an assessment of environmental effects which is usually referred to as an AEE.

 The requirements for an AEE are set out in the Resource Management Act 1991.